 WIDESPREAD KELOID - Abdominal wall keloid

 This patient is clearly prone to develop keloids.
 Addressing her keloids with our currently available treatments obviously requires years of treatment.
-This patients, and many others who suffer from widespread keloids need a systemic form of treatment, much like an oral medication, or an intravenous drug.
-Unfortunately, there is nothing available at this time for patients with extensive keloid disorder. and our treatment options are limited to local treatments, thus we need a meticulous treatment plan for patients like this young women that can address particular issues that the keloid process is causing.
+This patients and many others who suffer from widespread keloids need a systemic form of treatment, much like an oral medication, or an intravenous drug.
+Unfortunately, there is nothing available at this time for patients with extensive keloid disorder and our treatment options are limited to local treatments, thus we need a meticulous treatment plan for patients like this young woman that can address particular issues that the keloid process is causing.